February Manifesto

 The February Manifesto, also known as His Imperial Majesty's Graceful Announcement (decree collection 3/1899) was a legislative act given by Emperor of Russia Nicholas II on 15 February 1899, defining the legislation order of laws concerning the Grand Duchy of Finland.
-This included all laws which also concerned the interest of the Empire of Russia.
+This included all laws which also concerned the interest of the Russian Empire.
 The manifesto left the Diet of Finland only an advisory role in passing these laws.
 The February Manifesto was seen as the beginning of the first period of Russian oppression and generally the start of Russification of Finland.

 The fundamental statutes of state legislation procedure were published in connection with the manifesto, based on which the Russian state council would review the law proposals.
 The emperor had the final decision.
 There was no definition or restriction of what matters the state legislation concerned.

 The February Manifesto was prepared in secret from the Finns, although it was based on the work of two Russian-Finnish committees active in the early 1890s.
 Its immediate purpose was to enable the discontinuation of the Finnish military conscripted in 1881, which the Diet of Finland did not want to agree to.
 However, the manifesto acted as a start for the politics driven by Nikolay Bobrikov who had been appointed Governor-General of Finland in 1898, which aimed at narrowing the autonomy of Finland and other ways of Russification of Finland.
 The Great Petition was assembled to counter the manifesto.

 The Finns felt the February Manifesto was a coup d'etat.
-When Finland had been annexed to Russia in 1809, emperor Alexander I had promised that the old laws could stay in force.
+When Finland had been annexed to Russia in 1809, Emperor Alexander I had promised that the old laws could stay in force.
 According to the interpretation in Finland at the time, this also included the Swedish Gustavian era constitution, defining the rights of the Diet of Finland.
 These rights had been respected ever since the Diet of Finland first assembled in 1863.
 Narrowing the rights of the Diet of Finland by a unilateral edict from the emperor was seen as a breach of constitution.
 According to the Finns, Nicholas II also broke his imperial oath, where he had promised to protect the laws of Finland.
 From the Russian point of view, the Finnish constitution could not override the autocracy of the emperor.

 Although the February Manifesto narrowed the autonomy of Finland, it has gained a reputation bigger than its actual content throughout history.
 The only law directly enacted by the manifesto was the 1901 law of military conscription in Finland, which discontinued the military of Finland and forced the Finnish people to undergo military conscription in the military of Russia.
 The February Manifesto was first temporarily repealed by the November Manifesto in 1905 and then permanently by the March Manifesto in 1917.